-From humble beginnings, Laurie McCowan built one of Australia’s largest charities.
+From humble beginnings, Laurie McCowan built Compassion, a charity in Australia that is now one of the largest in the country.
 Here’s how he followed God’s prompting and left a legacy that will last into eternity.

 11 Apr, 2019